Gary Thorne: Baseball

 Thorne served as the TV play-by-play announcer for the Mid-Atlantic Sports Network's Baltimore Orioles games from 2007 to 2019.
 He is known for his signature calls of "Goodbye!
 Home run!" and "Mercy!"
 Thorne closed his Orioles broadcasts with "Adieu" if the Orioles lost or "Adieu-Adieu" if they won.

 The Orioles removed Thorne from the broadcast booth in the midst of a contract disagreement during the 2020 season, with the team invoking the right not to pick up his contract through the schedule changes brought about by COVID-19.
 Thorne was let go by MASN entirely on January 23, 2021.

 From July 16–18, 2021, Thorne filled in for Gary Cohen on play-by-play for the SNY broadcast of the New York Mets' series against the Pittsburgh Pirates.

-On September 23, 2022, Thorne filled in for Wayne Randazzo on radio for a WCBS broadcast of game between the Mets and the Athletics.
+On September 23, 2022, Thorne filled in for Wayne Randazzo on radio for a WCBS broadcast of a game between the Mets and the Oakland Athletics.